datasektionen/ddagen/README.md

 SPAM_API_KEY=2AkdhsQ9cTTSBKtNXdd6E07rqN8CFWvRqeY4GeAyXAn09urF
 SPAM_URL=https://spam.datasektionen.se/api/sendmail

-# In production: PLS_URL=https://pls.datasektionen.se
+# If this is set to "true" or "false", that value will be used instead of querying pls at the URL given.
-# If this is set to "true" or "false", that value will be used instead of querying pls
+PLS_URL=true
-PLS_OVERRIDE=true
+# Use `PLS_URL=https://pls.datasektionen.se` to use the real pls
 ```

 Install npm dependencies: